srjturner/abdicate/README.md

 A Mongoose model requires a database connection which requires a configuration loaded from a file which depends upon the NODE_ENV.
 In the standard Node way this probably means that the model asks some database module for a connection and the database module asks a config module for config and the config asks the process for the NODE_ENV and reads the file.
 This creates a chain of dependencies, which limits the way that each module can be reused, and makes it hard to test a module in isolation.

-The Abdicate approach to solving that problem looks like this:
+The Abdicate approach to solving that problem is standard [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection).
+It looks like this:

 _Configuration:_